ISISComputingGroup/ibex_developers_manual/ITC503-Heliox.md

 TL;DR Heat up the sorb to cause recondense, wait for He3Pot and Sorb to reach given values (showing recondense complete), fast cool the sorb and set the He3Pot to a user given temperature.

 The logic is split into 4 parts.
-Part 1 initialises the correct state, sets some state on the device waits for the Sorb and He3Pot temperatures to match certain criteria, part 2 does mostly the same but using user-specified values from the macros specifically for part 2, part 3 fast cools the Sorb and part 4 is a final clear up.
+Part 1 initialises the correct state, sets some states on the device, and waits for the Sorb and He3Pot temperatures to match certain criteria.
+Part 2 does mostly the same but using user-specified values from the macros specifically for part 2.
+Part 3 fast cools the Sorb, and part 4 is a final clear up.

 ##### Part 1
 - Entry